NJyotsna/bus-booking-system/README.md

 - Cancel booked tickets.

 ### Admin Features
-- Admin login from `index.html`.
-- Successful admin login redirects to `admin.html`.
+- Admin has seperate access to `admin.html`.
 - Manage buses, routes, and bookings via the admin dashboard.

 ## Technologies Used